affinda/affinda-python/docs/sync_operations.md

 **Arguments**:

 - `identifier` (`str`): Document's identifier.
+- `format` (`str or ~affinda.models.DocumentFormat`): Specify which format you want the response to be.
+Default is "json".
 - `cls` (`callable`): A custom type or function that will be passed the direct response

 **Raises**: